-Be sure you have: You will also be asked:
+You will also be asked:

-the name of the child Is the child in a life-threatening situation now? the name of the parent(s) How do you know about the abuse/neglect?
+Is the child in a life-threatening situation now?
+How do you know about the abuse/neglect?

 Did you witness the abuse/neglect?

-where the child can be located Were there other witnesses and how can they be contacted?
+Were there other witnesses and how can they be contacted?

 Since 2016 the Children's Division of the Dept. of Social Services has developed an online reporting form that is now available for mandated reporters only and should only be used to report non-emergencies.
 If it is an emergency or life-threatening situation, call 911 immediately and then report it directly to the Child Abuse and Neglect Hotline.